lkodinsson/MARS/Basic/Maneuvers.md

 Make an attack.
 Reduce your threshold to get a critical by 2 during that attack.

-You may spend an additional 1 stamina to double the threshold reduction.
+You may spend an additional 1 stamina to increase the critical threshold reduction to 3.
 You may only do this if you are at least exceptional (r12) in the skill providing you this maneuver.

 ## Pinning Shot